The more progress you make with your guitar, the more you will learn about new techniques, and the more you will want to progress and play faster.

 To know if you’re tense when you’re playing guitar, try this little test: sit with your guitar in your normal position.

-Then play the lowest string back and forth with a plectrum or your fingers.
+Then play the first string back and forth with a plectrum or your fingers.

 Start slowly then increase the tempo, go faster and faster and then stop abruptly.